Celia Brickman, PhD.,LCPC

 Celia Brickman, Ph.D., LCPC is a faculty member at the Chicago Center for Psychoanalysis and an adjunct faculty member at the Chicago Psychoanalytic Institute.
 She practices psychotherapy at the Center for Religion & Psychotherapy of Chicago, where she is scholar-in- residence and formerly was the director of education.
 She is the author of Race in Psychoanalysis: Aboriginal Populations in the Mind (Routledge, 2018), whose first edition was nominated for the Gradiva Award for Historical, Cultural and Literary Analysis in psychoanalysis.
 She received her PhD from the University of Chicago.

-Following this presentation, participants will be able to:
+Following this presentation, participants will be able:

-1.Participants will be able to identify and explain some of the racial biases in the foundational works of psychoanalysis.
+1.To identify and explain some of the racial biases in the foundational works of psychoanalysis.

 This is an Intermidiate to Advance Level Presentation